Todd-Werelius/gulp-svg-ngmaterial/README.md

 The `id` attribute of the `<g>` element is set to the name of containing file, duplicate file names are therefore not allowed unless you take special steps to avoid id collision

 The name of the resulting icon set file will be the base directory name of the first file.
-A `.svg` suffix will be added e.g if the first file was contained withing /somedir/src then the file would be `src.svg`, this can be overriden using options
+A `.svg` suffix will be added e.g if the first file was contained within the /somedir/src directory then the file would be name `src.svg`, this can be overriden using options

 If you have id collisions you can pass the svg files through [gulp-svgmin](https://github.com/ben-eb/gulp-svgmin) to minify the svg and ensure unique ids.